Morningstar, Inc.: History

-In 2020, Morningstar entered into an agreement to acquire Sustainalytics, a research and ratings firm specializing in environmental, social and governance (ESG) insights.
+In 2020, Morningstar entered into an agreement to acquire Sustainalytics, a research and ratings firm specializing in environmental, social, and governance (ESG) insights.
 That same year, Morningstar agreed to acquire PlanPlus Global, a Canada-based financial planning and risk assessment software company.

 In 2021, Morningstar announced it would acquire the UK and international (including Jersey, Hong Kong and Dubai) operations of the Australian wealth management platform Praemium (ASX: PPS) for £35 million.

-In 2022, Morningstar announced that it will acquire the S&P Global-owned Leveraged Commentary & Data (LCD), a company specializing in leveraged loan market data, for $600 million up to $650 million.
+In 2022, Morningstar announced that it will acquire the S&P Global-owned Leveraged Commentary & Data (LCD), a company specializing in leveraged loan market data, for about $650 million.

 Products and services

 Morningstar offers a wide array of products and services to both retail and institutional investors.

 Morningstar Investment Management

 Through its investment management subsidiary, Morningstar currently has over US$265 billion in assets under advisement and management.

 Morningstar Direct

 Morningstar Direct is a software platform that provides data and analytics to help professional investment managers craft new products and portfolios.